 MSF continued to provide music tuition for our pupils on a non-profit making basis.
 Instruments on offer include trumpet, cornet, clarinet, flute and saxophone.
 Currently, 11 children take up this offer.

 In November, representatives from the Emergency Services deliver a presentation to our children on Cyber Safety.
 This complimented the presentation by the NSPCC the previous year as part of our safeguarding curriculum.

-The Headteacher visited Honywood Secondary School to see how former Stisted pupils were settling into Year 7.
+The Headteacher visits Honywood Secondary School each year to see how former Stisted pupils are settling into Year 7.

 In November 2018, we collected £142.78 for the British Royal Legion Poppy Appeal.
 The children organised the sale of merchandise and poppies during their lunchtime.

-The children helped raise money for the Poppy Appeal, Autumn 2017
+The children helped raise money for the Poppy Appeal each year.

 During the Autumn term, we open our doors for guided tour for parents considering a primary school for their child.
 Over 15 guided tours took place showcasing our school and vision to the local community.